 The main Range Editor goal is to move to a single range format in OpenL rules, namely, the '..' format.
-For more information on ranges on OpenL Tablets, see the Range types in OpenL section in [OpenL Tablets Reference Guide].
+For more information on ranges on OpenL Tablets, see OpenL Tablets Reference Guide > Representing Range Types.

 Consider the following principles while working with Range Editor: